Introduction

 Important: If a KEK for a device is leaked you must immediately renew the KEK and generate a new ambry bundle such that the compromised KEK cannot be used.
 No traffic will be compromised due to the fact that the key exchange also includes ECDH+ML-KEM-1024.

-Create your first flock using your admin machine:
+Creating your first flock

-$ reliquary-flock-create flock 350d5c8b33dfb700 created $
+Creating your first flock is done as follows:$ reliquary-flock-create flock 350d5c8b33dfb700 created $

-$ ambry generate 350d5c8b33dfb700 generating device KEKs under 350d5c8b33dfb700 ... done deriving internal flock KEKs ... done $ $ ambry bundle 350d5c8b33dfb700 350d5c8b33dfb700 30 ambry.bundle ambry.bundle: generated 32385 tunnels, generation 0x57f6416c $
+Generating new KEKs for our flock:$ ambry generate 350d5c8b33dfb700 generating device KEKs under 350d5c8b33dfb700 ... done deriving internal flock KEKs ... done $ $ ambry bundle 350d5c8b33dfb700 350d5c8b33dfb700 30 ambry.bundle ambry.bundle: generated 32385 tunnels, generation 0x57f6416c $

 Now move the ambry bundle from keyprod to our admin machine.
 How you do this is up to you.